shubham-murtadak/AI_RESUME_ANALYZER/README.md

     pip install -r requirements.txt
     ```

-4. Obtain google api key and enter when prompted.
+4. Obtain a Google API key and enter it when prompted.

 ## Usage